reflectoring/reflectoring.github.io/_posts/2021-07-23-exposing-cloudwatch-metrics-with-spring-cloud-aws.md

 ## Conclusion

 Here is a list of important points from the article for quick reference:

-In this post we have seen how Micrometer can be used to publish metrics from your application to different monitoring systems.
-It works as a flexible layer of abstraction between your code and the monitoring systems so that you can easily swap or combine them.
+1. Micrometer is used as a facade to publish metrics from our application to different monitoring systems.
+2. Micrometer works as a flexible layer of abstraction between our code and the monitoring systems so that we can easily swap or combine them.
+3. MeterRegistry and Meter are two important concepts in Micrometer.
+4. Counter, Timer, and Gauge are the three commonly used types of Meter.
+5. Each monitoring system supported by Micrometer has an implementation of MeterRegistry.
+6. The meter types are converted to one or more time-series metrics at the time of publishing to the target monitoring system.
+7. Amazon CloudWatch is a monitoring and observability service in AWS Cloud.
+8. Namespace, metric, and dimension are three important concepts in Amazon CloudWatch.
+9. A metric in CloudWatch is uniquely identified by its name, namespace, and dimension.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/aws/cloudwatch).